Skip to content

 There's a pattern emerging here, and it's not unique to AI.

 TSMC dominates semiconductors because they figured out yield optimization at scale.
-The differentiation isn't the machines -- everyone buys those.
-It's the operational discipline that produces consistent quality at high throughput.
+Everyone buys the same machines; the operational discipline produces consistent quality at high throughput.

 The flywheel bet